caitlincoffey/Movement-Synthesizer/algorithms.md

 # Algorithm Development

 We have created an innovative approach towards making our music.
 First, we select the top peak frequencies, and manipulate them to allow for proper matching to tuned music notes.
-Then the frequencies along the X, Y, and Z axis are matched to notes, the selection of which is limited by our custom algorithm.
+Then the frequencies along the x, y, and z axes are matched to notes, the selection of which is limited by our custom algorithm.
 After the matching of notes, we play the frequencies in order of initial magnitude before standardization, one chord created from the combination of one note from each axis at a time.

 Below, these algorithms are explained in greater detail, while visualizing the process through the Macarena dance.